w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-types-identified.md

 type: supplemental
 ---

-The :term[image types] (photo, illustration, chart, etc.) are indicated.
+The :term[image types] are indicated.

 :::except-when
 * An image is a link or a part of a link.